aTamarsh/aTamarsh/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on building a beautiful MERN application.
+- 🔭 I’m currently working on building simple and elegant MERN applications.

 - 🌱 I’m currently learning Flutter!

 - 🧔🏾‍♂️ About me: A post-baccalaureate student in Computer Science at Oregon State University (expected graduation Spring '22).
-Prior to this, I worked in Immigration Law to defend clients from deportation proceedings and in the prosecution of Gang Violence and Hate Crimes.
+Prior to this, I worked in Immigration Law defending clients from deportation proceedings and in the prosecution of Gang Violence and Hate Crimes at the Queens County District Attorney's Office.

 - ⚡ Fun fact(s): I was born in Sri Lanka and raised there till the age of 10.
 After that, my parents and I immigrated to Queens, NY where I completed my education and graduated from Queens College with a dual-degree Bachelor's in Political Science & Psychology.